Home Education Career How Many Doctors Are Unemployed in India? 80,000+ Jobless Doctors & the Shocking Truth

 How Many Doctors Are Unemployed in India?
 80,000+ Jobless Doctors & the Shocking Truth

-Share on
+Share

 So, the question of how many doctors are unemployed in India can sound surprising or even contradictory.
 If there is so much demand for healthcare, how can doctors be unemployed?

-So why are more than 80,000 doctors unemployed in India today?
+Are more than 80,000 doctors unemployed in India today?

-Around 80,000–100,000 doctors in India are unemployed or not fully employed.
+Even though India needs better healthcare, many trained doctors do not have proper jobs.
+Around 80,000-100,000 doctors in India are unemployed or not fully employed.
 This includes MBBS doctors who could not get postgraduate seats, doctors doing low-pay or part-time work, and doctors who cannot find jobs in cities.

 These numbers are based on government reports, medical organizations, and experts.